 Premiums on our mortgage insurance products are generally paid either on a monthly installment basis ("Monthly Premiums") or in a single payment ("Single Premiums") generally paid at the time of loan origination.
 There are also alternative products ("Other") where premiums may be paid on an annual installment basis or on mortgage loans after their origination, or in other cases may include a refundable premium component or be paid as a combination of up-front premium at origination plus a monthly installment.
 Some programs, subject to certain conditions, provide coverage for the life of the loan while others terminate when certain criteria are met.
-There are many factors that influence the types of premiums we receive, including: (i) the percentage of mortgage originations derived from refinancing transactions versus new home purchases; (ii) the customers with whom we do business (e.g., mix of Single Premium Policies and policies with Monthly and Other Premiums offered.
+There are many factors that influence the types of premiums we receive, including: (i) the percentage of mortgage originations derived from refinancing transactions versus new home purchases; (ii) the customers with whom we do business (e.g., mix of Single Premium Policies and policies with Monthly and Other Premiums varies by customer); and (iii) the relative premium levels we and our competitors set for the various forms of premiums offered.
 Before consideration of our 2016 Single Premium QSR Transactions, 77% of our NIW in 2017 was written with Monthly and Other premiums and 23% was written with Single Premiums, compared to 73% and 27%, respectively, in 2016.